hodinkee/apple-news-rb/README.md

 A fully featured gem for building Apple News documents and interfacing with the Apple News API.

+**Warning: a lot has changed with the Apple News API since this was last published.
+Use at your own risk.**

 ## Installation

 Add this line to your application's Gemfile: